-- At least one (1) letter of reference on official letterhead is required but supplying three (3) letters is encouraged. - Applicants without a supervisor (such as an independent consultant or president/CEO of an organization) may secure a letter from a current CEM[®] to meet this requirement. - If letter(s) cannot be on letterhead due to company or agency policy, applicants are required to explain this restriction in supplemental documentation. - Commissioners, at their discretion, may contact references to verify information.
+- At least one (1) letter of reference is required but supplying three (3) letters is encouraged. - Applicants without a supervisor (such as an independent consultant or president/CEO of an organization) must secure a letter from a current CEM® to meet this requirement. - Commissioners, at their discretion, may contact references to verify information.